newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/petcare-license.md

 ---
 urlSlug: petcare-license
 filename: petcare-license
-name: Obtain a License from Your Local Government
+name: Obtain a License from Your Local Government, if Required
 id: petcare-license
-required: true
+required: false
 ---
 `Animal facilities|animal-facilities` need to apply for license(s) with their local government annually.
 Your facility may need multiple licenses depending on the services you provide.